India reinforces flashpoint area as China holds ground: Sources

 "There may be some short-term public backlash against China in India, but publicly, Pakistan swamps China as a perceived threat," said Vipin Narang, a security specialist at the Massachusetts Institute of Technology.

-"The effects of this crisis, even if it slow burns, may be short-lived among India's public.
+"The effects of this crisis, even if it slow burns, may be short lived amongst India's public.
 And cheap TVs are still cheap TVs."